1. Cezanne's early years

 Cezanne, Baille and Zola were known as "the inseparables".
 They played in the Provençal countryside, read poetry and classics, and carried out scientific experiments.
 But all this ended when Zola left for Paris in 1858.

-At about this time, Cezanne and his father quarreled.
+At about this time, Cezanne and his father quarrelled.
 The problem was that Cezanne Snr wanted his son to study law, forbidding him to follow Zola to Paris until he passed his law exams.
 And so Cezanne started his legal studies in 1858.

-By 1861 Cezanne had dropped out and had persuaded his father to let him travel to Paris.
+By 1861 Cezanne had dropped out of law school and had persuaded his father to let him travel to Paris.
 He enrolled at Suisse’s studio while he tried to obtain admission to the Ecole des Beaux Arts.
 But he was rejected and, his fragile confidence destroyed, he fled back to Aix to work in his dad’s bank.

 Cezanne found being a bank clerk too boring and was back in Paris the next year; he soon became a copyist at the Louvre (ie an art student authorised to copy the works of old masters).